traumverloren/haute-codeture/haute-codeture.md

 ![inline](serial-monitor-2.png)

+^ It crashing cuz the arduino was having trouble staying connected to the socketio server

-^very clear was crashing cuz the wifi was disconnecting and reconnecting over and over again
+^ It was disconnecting/reconnecting over and over again

 ---